The Opportunities of Virtual Communication -

-Is this real change, or is it just a passing fad?
+Is this really change, or can we just bin it?
 Trends emerge, create a buzz, and often disappear and are forgotten after a short time.
-Many a trend turns out to be old wine in new bottles.
-Wrapped up in grand-sounding Anglicisms, they sound like something entirely new, yet they describe challenges that we have, in some cases, been grappling with for decades.
-We’ll be looking at two of these trends here.
-Trends that can bring about lasting change in communication and will continue to do so.
+Many a trend turns out to be just old wine in new bottles.
+Wrapped up in grand-sounding Anglicisms, they sound like something completely new, yet they describe challenges that we have, in some cases, been grappling with for decades.
+We’ll be looking at two of these trends here – trends that can bring about lasting change in communication and will continue to do so.

 Here to stay

-VR and AR have permanently changed our media consumption habits.
+VR and AR have permanently changed the way we consume media.
 Companies such as Meta are developing virtual worlds, and Second Life recently announced a revival.
-According to a study, 40.3 per cent of German companies are already using VR and AR, and a further 32.8 per cent plan to do so in the near future*.
+According to a study, 40.3 per cent of German companies are already using VR and AR, and a further 32.8 per cent are planning to do so in the near future*.
 Alphabet, Microsoft, Samsung and Apple are increasingly entering the market on the hardware side.
 The development of the VR and AR market in recent years shows that this is no longer just a passing trend.
-The influence of this technology is felt in many areas:
+The impact of this technology is felt across many sectors:

-- AI-driven and, in some cases, highly realistic chatbots are already replacing the odd call centre agent at customer touchpoints.
+• AI-driven chatbots, some of which are highly realistic, are already replacing the odd call centre agent at customer touchpoints.

-- Many brands and stores (e.g. LEGO) are already using AR features on their packaging to bring it to life.
-Something similar is happening with AR mirrors in clothing shops or virtual glasses at online opticians.
+• Many brands and shops (e.g. LEGO) are already using AR features on their packaging to bring it to life.
+Something similar is happening with AR mirrors in clothes shops or virtual glasses at online opticians.

-- The medical sector has long relied on VR and AR when it comes to complex operations or the education and training of difficult procedures on patients.
+• The medical sector has long relied on VR and AR when it comes to complex operations or the education and training of staff in difficult procedures involving patients.

-- In the entertainment sector, VR and AR are extremely popular due to the interactive involvement of the user and have become indispensable.
+• In the entertainment sector, VR and AR are extremely popular thanks to the interactive involvement of the user and have become indispensable.

-The ever-improving coverage of robust data networks across the region and increasingly powerful devices further amplify this effect.
+The ever-improving coverage of robust data networks across the country and the increasing power of devices further amplify this effect.
 Experiencing virtual worlds in real time and interacting with one’s surroundings in augmented reality in entirely new ways now works seamlessly in most regions.
 Being able to experience AR and VR so smoothly is driving growing acceptance of the technology.

 Virtual communication in corporate communications

 But how can companies use VR and AR for innovative communication, both externally and internally?
-Customers, service providers, partners and employees can be engaged in a highly creative way across the various awareness phases using AR and VR:
+AR and VR can be used in very creative ways to engage customers, service providers, partners and staff at different stages of awareness:

-- Employees can be invited to events in virtual spaces.
-Instead of a ‘normal’ staff meeting, you could embark on a virtual adventure with employees and convey otherwise dull content in a playful way.
+• Employees can be invited to events in virtual spaces.
+Instead of a ‘normal’ staff meeting, you could embark on a virtual adventure together with employees and convey what would otherwise be dull content in a playful way.

-- Within companies, information and data could be distributed via AR points, and employees could collect these using their mobile phones to unlock bonuses.
-A playful way to convey complex processes or the company’s historical background.
+• Within companies, information and data could be distributed via AR points, and staff could collect these using their mobile phones to unlock bonuses.
+This is a playful way to convey complex processes or the company’s historical background.

-- In the age of working from home, virtual onboarding concepts can ensure that the employee experience is positive from day one.
+• In these times of working from home, virtual onboarding concepts can ensure that the employee experience is positive from day one.

-- The press can be taken on a virtual journey where, for example, I can explain products in ways that were previously impossible.
+• The press can be taken on a virtual journey where, for example, I can explain products in ways that weren’t previously possible.
 A guided tour of a hearing aid, including a visit to the human inner ear?
 Here you go!
-A high-speed flight through a power line, including brief stops at key points?
+A high-speed flight through a power line, with brief stops at key points along the way?
 A creative way to convey complex and often dry content.

 VR and AR offer us, as creatives, a unique opportunity to bring content to life in an exciting, emotional and entertaining way.
-As communication professionals, it therefore makes sense to adopt a holistic approach when developing communication strategies for businesses.
-Moving away from pure text towards a holistic, experiential approach to communication – or as the American philosopher Henry David Thoreau put it:
+As communications professionals, it therefore makes sense to adopt a holistic approach when developing communications strategies for businesses.
+Away from text alone, towards a holistic, experiential approach to communication – or as the American philosopher Henry David Thoreau put it:

 The world is nothing but a canvas